schwunder/dr/README.md

 ## What is this?

-A Python pipeline for running and tracking dimensionality reduction (DR) methods (UMAP, t-SNE, Isomap, LLE, Spectral, MDS) on high-dimensional embeddings, storing all results and configs in a SQLite database.
+A Python pipeline for running and tracking dimensionality reduction (DR) methods (UMAP, t-SNE, Isomap, LLE, Spectral, MDS, cl-MDS, and more) on high-dimensional embeddings, storing all results and configs in a SQLite database.

 ---